Unity-Technologies/ml-agents-dots/Documentation~/README.md

  * In the Package Manager window, select DOTS ML-Agents and import the Samples you need.

 ## API
-Another approach to designing ml-agents-dots would be to use typical API used for example in [Unity.Physics](https://github.com/Unity-Technologies/Unity.Physics) where a "MLAgents World" holds data, processes it and the data can then be retrieved.
+One approach to designing ml-agents to be compativle with DOTS would be to use typical API used for example in [Unity.Physics](https://github.com/Unity-Technologies/Unity.Physics) where a "MLAgents World" holds data, processes it and the data can then be retrieved.
 The user would access the `MLAgentsWorld` in the main thread :

 ```csharp